danielcregg/aooc-project-template/project-brief.md

 ## Project Overview

 For this project you are required to design and develop a JavaFX GUI (Graphical User Interface) application.
-The application must manage objects of the type you have chosen from the Project Object Choice List.
-The application will be like the Student Manager Application we developed in class but with improved design and extended functionality.
+The application must manage objects of the type you have chosen from the `Project Object Choice List`.

 ## Minimum Project Requirements

-To develop this application, you **must** use codespaces.
+- To develop this application, you **must** use codespaces.
 No other development set up will be acceptable.

-Project development must be tracked on GitHub.
-Create your personal **ooc2-project-202X** repository now by clicking on this link: https://classroom.github.com/a/cmRMTiYA.
+- Project development must be tracked on GitHub.
+Create your personal **ooc2-project-202X** repository now by clicking on this link: [YOUR PROJECT GITHUB REPO](https://classroom.github.com/a/BVMTlMfS).
 This repository will contain all documentation, application code and any resources (e.g., input and output files, images etc) used by your application.

 Please note:
 - **No materials outside of your GitHub repository are gradable**